srbaker/Raphael/README.md

     bundle exec xcake make

-Then you can build using your usual tools.  `xcodebuild` on macOS:
+Then you can build using your usual tools.
+Xcode on macOS, or `buildtool` on GNUstep:

-    xcodebuild

-or `buildtool` on GNUstep:

     `buildtool`